Treat yourself to something very British and very delicious – traditional afternoon tea!

 For something less formal, but just as enjoyable and indulgent, try the Sandhurst Tea Rooms in Sandhurst – a short and very picturesque drive from the market town of Cranbrook, or Weeks Bakery and Tea Room in Goudhurst just up from the village pond.

 In Penshurst village, eight miles to the west of Royal Tunbridge Wells you will find Fir Trees – in the centre of the village and within a short walking distance of Penshurst Place & Gardens.

 Out & About in the Countryside

 Make a day of it and combine afternoon tea with a visit to somewhere special.

-The tranquil woods and gardens at Burrswood in Groombridge are a wonderful setting for a country walk and what batter way to finish a nice country walk, than to finish up at Bockey’s Tea Room on the Burrswood Estate for a well earned cup of tea and slice of homemade cake.
+The tranquil woods and gardens at Burrswood in Groombridge are a wonderful setting for a country walk and what better way to finish, than at Bockey’s Tea Room on the Burrswood Estate for a well earned cup of tea and slice of homemade cake.

-Round off a visit to Penshurst Place & Gardens with afternoon tea at the Garden Tea Rooms, or in fine whether, sit on the terrace overlooking the magnificent Penshurst Estate.
+Round off a visit to Penshurst Place & Gardens with afternoon tea at the Garden Tea Rooms, or in fine weather, sit on the terrace overlooking the magnificent Penshurst Estate.

 The spectacular gardens at Pashley Manor, near Ticehurst alone are well known locally, but so are the homemade teas served on the terrace overlooking the lawns and gardens, the perfect way to end a visit to a very English garden.